Nature Around

 |

-In summer 2006, the paint shop (a.k.a. carpenter's
+In summer 2006, the Workshop was almost

-shop) was almost completely overgrown.
+completely overgrown.

 |

-The paint shop after removal of the surrounding
+The Workshop after removal of the surrounding

-shrubs, a priming coat of paint and some minor repairs.
+shrubs, a priming coat of paint and some minor

 |

-Front door threshold of paint shop completely gnawed
+Front door threshold of workshop completely

-away by carpenter ants.
+gnawed away by carpenter ants.

 |